The Driver's Handbook

 Vehicles and Registration

-This section covers your obligations to register your motor vehicle and to be covered by Third Party Insurance.
+This section covers your obligations to register your motor vehicle and to be covered by Compulsory Third Party insurance.

 Registration of Motor Vehicles

 All motor vehicles that are driven on South Australian roads must be registered.
-This involves the payment of a fee, which includes a component to cover Compulsory Third Party (Bodily) Insurance.
+Driving unregistered, without Compulsory Third Party insurance is a serious offence.

 Crashes involving Death or Injury